Aetherspace/green-stack-starter-demo/README.md

 │       └── tsconfig.json ➡️ Typescript config for Next.js
 │
 ├── packages/
-│   └── {comp-lib}/ 👉 Code shared across apps, ideally same structure as 'apps/{app-name}'
-│       └── package.json ➡️ yarn-workspace config, doesn't need deps unless published
+│   └── @aetherspace/ ➡️ Primitives, utils & helpers for working with the GREEN stack │   └── @config/ ➡️ list of ts & other configs to use / extend from in next or expo apps │   └── @scripts/ ➡️ scripts that help streamline things like codegen & managing assets │   └── {comp-lib}/ 👉 Code shared across apps, ideally same structure as 'apps/{app-name}' │       └── package.json ➡️ yarn-workspace config, doesn't need deps unless published │
-│